pkic/pkimm/categories/strategy-and-vision/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- interview with the top management
+- Interview with the top management
-- documented strategy and vision
+- Documented strategy and vision
-- documented organizational goals and approach
+- Documented organizational goals and approach
-- understanding why the PKI is needed and what is the value for the organization
+- Understanding why the PKI is needed and what is the value for the organization
-- support and sponsorship of the top management
+- Support and sponsorship of the top management

 #### References